undrivendev/template-webapi-aspnet/README.md

 Then you'd have to rename classes and namespaces.
 #### Cookiecutter template
+Probably the best way to bootstrap this project, just with one command.
 1. Install [cookiecutter](https://www.cookiecutter.io/).
 2. Bootstrap initial project with the following command: `cookiecutter gh:undrivendev/template-webapi-aspnet --checkout cookiecutter`